-- Schedules and trip planning are the student's own responsibility. - Paper schedules can be found at the Gemeinde (City Hall) on racks to the left of the entryway. - Detailed schedule information is available on the ÖBB internet website (www.oebb.at) or phone app (ÖBB Scotty). - You may use the "Book Tickets Now" (Jetzt Ticket buchen) or the "Search for route" (Verbindung suchen) feature on the front page.
+- Detailed information on train and bus timetables are available on the ÖBB internet website (www.oebb.at) or phone app (ÖBB Scotty). - You may use the "Book Tickets Now" (Jetzt Ticket buchen) or the "Search for route" (Verbindung suchen) feature on the front page.
 Von = from; nach = to.
-Reservations can be booked online or through the app (in German or in English) or at automatic ticket stands at most train stations. - For the train from Trumau, tickets can be purchased on the train at the ticket machine. - Trains and busses will stop in Trumau only if the train engineer sees someone standing for pick up.
-To be dropped off in Trumau, push the "Zug Halt" button prior reaching Trumau. - ÖBB Vorteilscard: For up to 50% discount to ride ÖBB trains and affiliates.
+Reservations can be booked online or through the app (in German or in English) or at automatic ticket stands at most train stations. - For the train from Trumau, tickets can be purchased on the train at the ticket machine. - Trains and busses will stop in Trumau only if the driver sees someone waiting to be picked up.
+If in doubt, raise your hand to the driver to request that he stop.
+To be dropped off in Trumau, push the "Zug Halt" button prior to reaching Trumau. - ÖBB Vorteilscard (valid for one year): For up to 50% discount on ÖBB train tickets and affiliated travel companies.
 Various options available such as for those under 26 years of age, families, and regular.
 See website for details.